devops-ia/helm-opencti/charts/opencti/docs/examples.md

 ### Manage secrets

 Use `secrets` to create secrets to reference with `envFromSecrets`.
 By default the secret is created in the same namespace of the release.
+This `secrets` have preference over `env`.

 > [!IMPORTANT]
 > Secrets are encoded with base64.